forestfoundation/FFCP-Central-Apps/README.md

 ## License

 This project is licensed under the GNU GPL 3.0.
-See [LICENSE].
+See [LICENSE](https://github.com/forestfoundation/FFCP-Central-Apps/blob/main/LICENSE).

 ---